Salivary Gland Cancer UK

 @sgcanceruk

-about 25 days ago A diagnosis of salivary gland cancer can feel isolating, but no one should face it alone.
+about a month ago A diagnosis of salivary gland cancer can feel isolating, but no one should face it alone.
 Whether you’re a patient, a loved one, or a supporter, coming together makes a world of difference.
 Through shared experiences, encouragement, and understanding, we create a network of strength and hope.
 Your voice, your story, and your support help build a compassionate space where everyone feels heard.
 Join us in raising awareness, offering kindness, and making sure no one is left behind.
 Together, we are stronger. 💙 #SalivaryGlandCancer #CancerAwareness #CancerSupport #CancerSupportNetwork #SalivaryGlandCancerResearch @SGCancerUK

-about 27 days ago Connecting with others who understand can make all the difference.
+about a month ago Connecting with others who understand can make all the difference.
 Whether you’re living with salivary gland cancer, supporting a loved one, or simply want to be part of a caring community, we’d love to see you there.
 Come along for a chance to share experiences, find support, and meet others in a warm and welcoming space.
 Let’s come together to listen, learn, and uplift one another. 📅 Date: Saturday, May 10th 2025 📍 Location: Sheffield You can find more details on our website.
 Everyone is welcome—let us know if you’ll be joining us! 💙 #SGC #SGCUK #SalivaryGlandCancerAwareness #CancerSupportCommunity #CancerAwarenessCampaign @SGCancerUK

-about a month ago The trigeminal nerve is one of twelve nerves that leave the brain via holes in the skull.
+about 2 months ago The trigeminal nerve is one of twelve nerves that leave the brain via holes in the skull.
 These nerves are known as cranial nerves and are numbered.
 The trigeminal nerve is the 5th cranial nerve.
 Like all cranial nerves, the trigeminal nerve is a pair with one on each side of the head.
 It leaves the skull through a hole in front of the ear and splits into three branches that lead to different parts of the face, as shown in the diagram.
 These are the ophthalmic nerve, the maxillary nerve, and the mandibular nerve.
 The trigeminal nerve is mainly a sensory nerve- this means it carries information about sensations to the brain.
 It also has some motor functions — this means it carries signals from the brain that tell muscles to move.
 The ophthalmic nerve is a sensory branch and carries sensations from the top part of the face including the area around the eye.
 It also carries sensations from the outside of the eyeball itself.
 However, it is not responsible for eyesight and damage to the nerve does not result in loss of vision.
 The maxillary nerve is also a sensory branch and carries sensations from the middle part of the face around the cheeks and nose.
 It is not responsible for the sense of smell and damage to the nerve does not result in loss of smell.
 The mandibular nerve is both a sensory and motor branch.
 It carries sensations from the lower part of the face around the jaw and mouth.
 It also supplies the muscles used for chewing and is needed to chew.
 The trigeminal nerve passes close to the parotid salivary gland in front of the ear and can be affected by cancers growing in that gland.
 If these cancers press on the nerve and squish it or grow along the nerve, it can cause damage to the nerve that results in changes to the sensation of the face.
 At the severe end, this can result in the complete loss of sensation.
 Damage to the nerve can also affect the ability to chew. #TrigeminalNerve #RareCancerResearch #RareDiseaseResearch #CancerResearch #SalivaryGlandCancerResearch #MedicalResearch #trismus @SGCancerUK

 As a consultant radiographer and researcher, Nicola has dedicated her work to improving outcomes for people affected by head and neck cancer.
 But her connection to this cause is not just professional.
 It is deeply personal.